Scholastic cuts outlook as sales of high-margin products fall

-(Reuters) - Children’s book publisher Scholastic Corp (SCHL.O) reduced its forecast for the fiscal year ending May 31, 2013 on lower sales in its high-margin educational business.
+Nov 20 (Reuters) - Children’s book publisher Scholastic Corp reduced its forecast for the fiscal year ending May 31, 2013 on lower sales in its high-margin educational business.

 The publisher of the “Hunger Games” series said it now expects earnings from continuing operations of between $1.40 and $1.60 per share on revenue of about $1.8 billion to $1.9 billion.